-Climbing up to the nest requires a DC 10 DEXTERITY (ATH-LETICS) check; the nest is 90 feet above the ground.
-Falling from that height would do 5d6 damage (lessened due to the soft mud of the jungle floor).
+Climbing up to the nest requires a DC 10 AGILITY check; the nest is 90 feet above the ground.
+Falling from that height into the soft mud of the jungle floor does 5d6 damage.
 The real danger is the raptor skinks themselves.
 Anything that comes within 15 feet of their nest draws the attention of the flock.
 At least five swarms of young raptors will swoop down and attack.
 If the disturbance lasts more than a few moments, the nest mother emerges to defend her nest (although she prefers to wait until her youngs' venom takes effect, then swooping down to pick up any paralyzed bodies to return as food for her young).